MacPass/MacPass/README.md

 Since github now provides a release feature, I'm trying to upload binaries on all the tags I create along the way.
 Use it with caution, it's unfinished.
 Really!

-All releases can be found at [Github](https://github.com/mstarke/MacPass/releases) are server from Github.
+All releases can be found at [Github](https://github.com/mstarke/MacPass/releases).

 ##Known Major Issues

-* Databas V1 handling is dodgy. (e.g. ttachments)
+* Databas V1 handling is dodgy. (e.g. attachments)

 ##System Requirement